arwes/arwes/docs/animation/animation-system.md

 The node component should use these methods or the flow states to animate the component elements.
-The actual animation functionalities are up to the component to use.
+The actual animation functionalities are up to the component to implement.

 ## `Secuence`

 The `Secuence` virtual component can be used to handle serial flow changes in a list of nodes.

-This component behaves as a node.
+This component behaves the same way as the `Animation` component.

-By default, when the `Secuence` enters in the flow, its children nodes will start animating in serial.
-For example, once the component's first child changes to `entered`, the second child will change from `exited` to `entering`, and so on.
+By default, when the `Secuence` enters in the flow, its children nodes will [stagger](https://css-tricks.com/staggering-animations/) in the animation.
+For example, if the `duration.stagger = 50`, the first node will transition to `entering` at `0ms`, the second at `50ms`, the third at `100ms`, and so on.

-The first item will enter in the flow right away when the `Secuence` is ready to enter.
-If the `Secuence`'s parent it `entered` or it is a `root`, then its first child will change to `entering` if applicable.
+The first item node will enter in the flow right away when the `Secuence` enters.

 ### Props

 It receives the same props as `Animation` and the following:

-- `stagger: boolean` - If `true`, the flow in the list will stagger given the `duration.stagger` duration.
-So if `duration.stagger = 75`, then the first item will enter at 0ms, the second at 75ms, the third at 150ms, and so on.
+- `serial: boolean = false` - If `true`, the nodes will transition to `entering` one after the previous one finishes.
+The first one will transition at `0ms`.
-- `onUpdateCheck: Function(({ component, prev: flow, next: flow, index: number }) => boolean)` - Called before a children node is going to transition.
+- `onUpdateFlowCheck: Function(({ component: Element, prev: flow, next: flow, index: number }) => boolean)` - Called before a children node is going to transition.
 If `false` is returned, that node is not transitioned.
-If `true` is returned, the transition will be executed when its calculated time was decided.
-So it will work the same way with the serial or staggering flow animation strategy used.
-This converts the node partially to a `root` node.
+If `true` is returned, the transition will take place.

 ### Methods

 - `getDurationIn(): number` - Get the duration all children nodes last entering.
 - `getDurationOut(); number` - Get the duration the first children node lasts exiting.
-- `checkUpdate()` - If `onUpdateCheck` is defined, run it on each children node.
+- `getAnimations(): Animation[]` - Get the animation components in the list.
+- `getComponents(): Element[]` - Get the animated components in the list.

 ### Example 1